-The principle of development has already been established through the granting of outline planning permission under application number HPK/2014/0665.
-Since the grant of outline planning permission, the Development Plan was adopted in April 2016 and the Council contends that it can demonstrate a five year supply of deliverable housing sites.
-Given that this proposal for the approval of reserved matters is pursuant to an outline planning permission, the delivery of this site (along with a number of others) will be key to ensure that the LPA delivers its planned housing requirements.
+The principle of development has already been established through the allocation of the site for housing in the adopted High Peak Local Plan and also the granting of outline planning permission under application number HPK/2014/0665 for the adjacent site.
+Since the granting of outline planning permission, the Development Plan was adopted in April 2016 and the Council contends that it can demonstrate a five year supply of deliverable housing sites.
+Given that this proposal for new housing on an allocated site and the approval of reserved matters for the adjacent site in conjunction with an outline planning permission, the delivery of this site (along with a number of others) will be key to ensure that the LPA delivers its planned housing requirements.